 Credit: Home & Living

-To reduce the amount of cleaning you need to do, line your shelves with plastic placemats or cling film so any spills or leaks can be easily caught and save you from the scrubbing!
+To reduce the amount of cleaning you need to do, line your shelves with plastic placemats or cling film.
+That way, any spills or leaks can be easily caught and save you from the scrubbing!
 You can get seriously creative with this and give your fridge a snazzy makeover.
 Check out this idea from Home & Living.

 Know its place